Top 14 Venture Capital Firms for Food and Beverage Startups

 Image of CAVU Consumer Partners - Top VCs in Food and Beverage

-• Investment stages: Seed to private equity
+• Investment stages: Seed, convertible note, early-stage, late-stage, and private equity

-• Industries of focus: "Better-for-you" Consumer Goods, Food and Beverage
+• Industries of focus: "Better-for-you" consumer goods, food and beverage

 • Geographical presence: Based in New York, New York